The average hourly pay for an Employment Specialist is $16.23.

 - Work with case management staff to develop integrated employment model.

-Common Career Paths for Employment Specialist
+Job Satisfaction for Employment Specialist

 Popular Employer Salaries for Employment Specialist

-Popular Skills for Employment Specialist
+What Are Popular Skills for Employment Specialists?

-Pay by Experience Level for Employment Specialist
+What is the Pay by Experience Level for Employment Specialists?

 Pay Difference by Location